-- Tells you who you may be friends with, how you should dress, or tries to control other elements of your life or relationship. - Gets jealous when there is no reason. - Drinks heavily, uses drugs, or tries to get you drunk. - Berates you for not wanting to get drunk, get high, have sex, or go with them to an isolated or personal place. - Refuses to let you share any of the expenses of a date and gets angry when you offer to pay. - Is physically violent to you or others, even if it's "just" grabbing and pushing to get their way. - Acts in an intimidating way toward you by invading your "personal space" (sits too close, speaks as if they know you much better than they do, touches you when you tell them not to). - Is unable to handle sexual and emotional frustrations without becoming angry. - Does not view you as an equal--because they are older, stronger, or sees themselves as smarter or socially superior. - Goes through extreme, threatening, mood changes (highs & lows). - Is angry and threatening to the extent that you have changed your life so as not to anger them.
+• Tells you who you may be friends with, how you should dress, or tries to control other elements of your life or relationship.

+- Gets jealous when there is no reason. - Drinks heavily, uses drugs, or tries to get you drunk. - Berates you for not wanting to get drunk, get high, have sex, or go with him/her to an isolated or personal place. - Refuses to let you share any of the expenses of a date and gets angry when you offer to pay. - Is physically violent to you or others, even if it's "just" grabbing and pushing to get his/her way. - Acts in an intimidating way toward you by invading your "personal space" (sits too close, speaks as if he/she knows you much better than he/she does, touches you when you tell him/her not to). - Is unable to handle sexual and emotional frustrations without becoming angry. - Does not view you as an equal--because he/she is older or sees him/herself as smarter or socially superior. - A man who thinks poorly of himself and guards his masculinity by acting tough. - Goes through extreme mood changes (highs & lows). - Is angry and threatening to the extent that you have changed your life so as not to anger him/her.